InsightsBusiness3 min read

 Published 19 April 2026

-Most agencies sit on one of two engineering models, both broken at scale.
+Most agencies sit on one of two development models, both broken at scale.
 Model A: hire internal developers.
 The margin works at small scale, breaks the moment utilization drops below seventy percent.
 Model B: depend on freelancers.
 The margin works on paper, breaks when your three best freelancers are all booked the week your client signs.

 Why the math works

-Hiring two senior engineers internally costs €15,000 per month fully loaded, regardless of whether you have client work for them.
+Hiring two senior developers internally costs €15,000 per month fully loaded, regardless of whether you have client work for them.
 At seventy percent utilization you're paying for a third of their salary out of margin.
 Below sixty percent you're losing money.

-A Stacklane subscription at €7,000 per month gives you the same capacity as one and a half senior engineers but is variable: pause when client work dries up, resume when it picks up.
-Your monthly engineering cost tracks your monthly client pipeline.
+A Stacklane subscription at a flat monthly fee gives you the same capacity as one and a half senior developers but is variable: pause when client work dries up, resume when it picks up.
+Your monthly development cost tracks your monthly client pipeline.

 What 'white-label' actually means

 We work under your project codes, ship under your repos, deploy to your infrastructure, and stay invisible to your clients unless you choose otherwise.
 Your account manager is the client's point of contact.
-Our engineers are the engineers your project plan promised.
+Our developers are the developers your project plan promised.
 Where many agencies handle this through their senior employees badged on a client deck, we handle it through a contractual structure that makes the white-label explicit and clean.

 Where this falls apart

-Want to run the numbers for your team?
+All insightsWant to run the numbers for your team?